kheller18/data-structures-algorithms/questions/AWS.md

      + You would use Provisioned IOPS when you have batch-oriented workloads.
 Provisioned IOPS delivers high IO rates, but it is also expensive.
 However, batch processing workloads do not require manual intervention.

 137. How Do Amazon Rds, Dynamodb, and Redshift Differ from Each Other?
-     + `Amazon RDS`: is a database management service for relational databases.
+     + `Amazon RDS`: a database management service for relational databases.
 It manages patching, upgrading, and data backups automatically.
 It’s a database management service for structured data only.
-     + `DynamoDB`: is a NoSQL database service for dealing with unstructured data.
+     + `DynamoDB`: a NoSQL database service for dealing with unstructured data.
 Redshift is a data warehouse product used in data analysis.

 138. What Are the Benefits of AWS’s Disaster Recovery?
      + Businesses use cloud computing in part to enable faster disaster recovery of critical IT systems without the cost of a second physical site.
 The AWS cloud supports many popular disaster recovery architectures ranging from small customer workload data center failures to environments that enable rapid failover at scale.
 With data centers all over the world, AWS provides a set of cloud-based disaster recovery services that enable rapid recovery of your IT infrastructure and data.